 Clinical Breast Exam – As part of your regular physical exam, our physicians will perform a breast examination and check for enlarged lymph nodes, particularly in the underarm area and above the collarbone.
 Consistent with American Cancer Society guidelines, we recommend women in their 20s and 30s undergo a clinical breast exam every three years.
 We advise women 40 and older to have annual clinical breast exams.

-Mammography – Since its inception 35 years ago, this low radiation X-ray test used to identify abnormal areas in the breast has helped save numerous lives.
-For routine screenings, we recommend women begin having annual mammograms at 40, or earlier if you have a strong family history of breast cancer.
+Digital Mammography – Since its inception 35 years ago, we use this technologically advanced, low radiation X-ray test to identify any abnormalities in your breast tissue.
+For routine screenings, we recommend having annual mammograms at 40, or earlier if you have a family history of breast cancer.

-Magnetic Resonance Imaging (MRI) – For women who are identified as high-risk we often use MRI for breast cancer screening, which can be very effective in identifying breast cancer at a very early stage.
+Magnetic Resonance Imaging (MRI) – If you are identified as high-risk, we often use MRI , which can be very effective for early detection of breast cancer.
 We have a number of ways of identifying if you are at high-risk, including genetic testing and an evaluation of your family and clinical treatment history.

-Genetic Counseling & Testing – If someone in your family was diagnosed with breast cancer before menopause, or you have had at least two family members with either 1) breast and ovarian cancer or 2) the same kind of any cancer, you should speak with a John Muir Health physician about our genetic counseling and testing program.
+Genetic Counseling & Testing – If someone in your family was diagnosed with breast cancer before menopause, or you have had at least two family members with either 1) breast and ovarian cancer or 2) the same kind of any cancer, you should speak with your doctor about our genetic counseling and testing program.

-A genetic counselor will conduct a detailed evaluation of your family history and, if necessary, recommend a genetic blood test to find out if you are at a higher risk for developing hereditary breast cancer, which accounts for 5-10% of all breast cancers.
+A genetic counselor will get your detailed family history and, if appropriate, may recommend a genetic blood test to find out if you are at a higher risk for developing hereditary breast cancer, which accounts for 5-10% of all breast cancers.
 If you are, we will discuss risk prevention options to minimize your chances of getting breast cancer.